-In addition to the rigorous academic program, students will have opportunities to participate in team-building, leadership and social activities that create friendship and lasting bonds among the cohort of students.
-Previous activities have included visits to Henry Clay’s Ashland Estate, the Kentucky Horse Park, the Kentucky State Capitol and the national headquarters of the Council of State Governments, as well as film viewings, scavenger hunts and special closing banquets.
+In addition to the rigorous academic program, students have opportunities to participate in team-building, leadership and social activities that create friendship and lasting bonds among the cohort of students.
+Previous activities have included trips to Henry Clay’s Ashland Estate, the Kentucky Horse Park, the Kentucky State Capitol and the national headquarters of the Council of State Governments.
+Students also look forward to film viewings, scavenger hunts and special closing banquets.

-The High School Student Congress will take place June 10-15, 2019.
-The program is hosted on the historic campus of Transylvania University, where students will have the opportunity to stay in a dormitory, attend lectures in college classrooms and utilize campus facilities.
+Dates for the 2020 High School Student Congress will be announced in October of 2019.
+The program has historically been hosted at Transylvania University in Lexington, Kentucky.
+Students have the opportunity to stay in a dormitory, attend lectures in college classrooms and utilize campus facilities.

-The High School Student Congress will accept fifty exceptional rising high school seniors (juniors in the 2018-2019 school year) through a competitive application process.
-Applicants both from Kentucky and across the nation are welcome to apply, as previous years’ attendees have represented nearly every state in the US.
+The High School Student Congress will accept fifty exceptional rising high school seniors (juniors in the 2019-2020 school year) through a competitive application process.
+Applicants both from Kentucky and across the nation are welcome to apply, as previous years’ attendees have represented many states across the US.
 Qualities of successful applicants include:

-Alumni cite the High School Student Congress as a defining experience in their high school careers, encouraging many to pursue paths of leadership and service.
+The short length of the high school summer program is ideal for students interested in politics who cannot commit to a full summer program.
+In addition, it’s an excellent option for high school students looking for a fully-funded opportunity.
+Alumni cite the High School Student Congress as a definitive experience in their high school careers, encouraging many to pursue paths of leadership and service.
 Our alumni describe their experience best in their own words:

 “This week changed my life.
 I have a newfound passion for debate and policy that I never expected.
 I also made a wonderful group of close friends (and someday, colleagues) whom I love dearly and bonded with immediately.”